top of page

 My dream school was U of T Law School.
 Prior to taking a diagnostic, I thought my acceptance was all but a foregone conclusion.

 In the summer prior to my fourth year of undergrad, I took my first full-length diagnostic LSAT prep test.
-The world came crashing down around me as I slogged my way through the Logic Games section.
+The world came crashing down around me as I slogged my way through the Logic Games section (which has now been fortunately eliminated).
 I was befuddled, to say the least.

 I remember being able to solve only one or two questions and having to guess my favourite letter D) for the rest of the section.
 I ended up with a 4/23 on the LG and scored a 151.